 Facebook, Instagram, X, BlueSky and TikTok are social media platforms used by La Voz.
 These are used to promote online content and for breaking news.
 Staff members should regularly "post" new work and "like" and "share" La Voz stories on these pages as well as on their own social media pages.

 Course requirements

-These courses are unique in that students receive their assignments from the student editors of La Voz News rather than from the instructor.
+This course is unique in that students receive most of their assignments from the student editors of La Voz News rather than from the instructor.
 Students are required to: